 There’s some debate over what causes iPhone touch disease.
 Apple claims it’s a result of “being dropped multiple times on a hard surface and then incurring further stress on the device.”
 They’re aware of the problem and have a specific repair program if you’re experiencing this issue with your iPhone. iFixIt opened up the iPhone 6 Plus and discovered what they call a “design defect.”

 Regardless of what’s really causing the problem, you can take your iPhone into Apple and get it fixed for a $149 service fee.

 Software Problems and Your iPhone Touch Screen

-A problem with the software that tells your phone how to act can cause your iPhone touchscreen to stop working.
+A problem with the software that tells your iPhone how to act can cause your touch screen to stop working.
 It may help to reset troublesome software if your iPhone touch screen is not working.

 How Do I Send a Message to the App Developer?

 - Tap Search at the bottom of the screen and search for the app.